In this service, we look after people who have illnesses that we cannot cure.

 You have the right to make choices about your care and treatment throughout your life.
 Deciding Right helps you plan ahead in case there comes a time when you cannot make decisions yourself.

-For more information, visit:
+For more information, click here.

 There are four main ways to make sure your wishes are known:

-1. Advance Statement
+1. Advance statement

 This is where you write down what matters to you.
 It can include your wishes, beliefs, and daily preferences.
 You can write it on your own or with help from your family, carers or healthcare team.

-2. Advance Decision to Refuse Treatment
+2. Advance decision to refuse treatment

 3. Lasting Power of Attorney (LPA)

 You can choose someone you trust to make decisions for you if you lose capacity.
-This is a legal process and usually done through a solicitor or the Office of the Public Guardian.
+This is a legal process and done through a solicitor or the Office of the Public Guardian.
 There is a cost.

 There are two types of LPA:

-• Property and Financial Affairs – decisions about money and property
+• Property and Financial Affairs – decisions about money and property.

-• Health and Welfare – decisions about your care and treatment
+• Health and Welfare – decisions about your care and treatment.

 4. Emergency Healthcare Plan